syncfusion-content/wpf-docs/wpf/Classic/Diagram/Diagram-View.md

 ---
 layout: post
-title: Diagram View in WPF Wizard Control control | Syncfusion
+title: Diagram View in WPF Diagram Control | Syncfusion
-description: Learn here all about Diagram View support in Syncfusion WPF Diagram (classic) control and more.
+description: Learn here all about Diagram View support in Syncfusion WPF Diagram (classic) control, its elements and more details.
 platform: wpf
 control: Diagram
 documentation: ug